 Oh Sooo Yummy and Finger-Licking Delicious Oven Smoked Chicken Leg Quarters Await You...

 I started this recipe by marinating the chicken leg quarters overnight.
 Since I start almost every one of my chicken dishes this way, I knew that it would make the meat fall off of the bone in the oven.
 (And it soooo did in this oven smoked chicken leg quarters recipe, it did, it did.)

 Then, I oven-roasted the chicken over soaked wood chips for hours.
-Then, I basted the leg quarters with the incredible but oh soooo easy sauce…
+Next, I basted the leg quarters with the incredible but oh soooo easy sauce...

-And, then I tasted the oven smoked chicken leg quarters for the first time.
+And, then I tasted them for the first time, y'all.
 And as my head was whirling back from the falling-straight-off-of-the-bone meat experience, I repented of my boneless, skinless chicken sell-out ways.
 Yep.

 I'm an oven smoked chicken leg quarters sort of girl now, y'all.
 Smoky, sweet, tangy yum-deliciousness is my new thing.
 Share with those you want to see amazed at what the right marinade, the right temp, and the right sauce can do a humble bag of chicken leg quarters.
 And see y'all on the yum side...

 - 2 tablespoons butter or oil, or more as needed for greasing the roasting pan

 - 1 cup apple cider vinegar

 - 2 tablespoons garlic powder